-- 25.1.
-All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians. - 25.2.
-This policy has been written in in (August 2023) to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - 25.3.
-All staff should have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - 25.4.
-The policy forms part of our trust/school development plan and will be reviewed annually.
+- All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
+The policy will also be available to parents/guardians. - This policy has been written in in (August 2024) to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff should have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.